-Mike Canales enters his fifth year as the offensive coordinator and quarterbacks coach of the Mean Green.
+Mike Canales enters his sixth year as the offensive coordinator and quarterbacks coach of the Mean Green.

 The North Texas offense scored over 30 points in seven games this season, the most since returning to FBS football in 1995 and it marked only the fifth time in school history the Mean Green has had a season of scoring 30 points or more in seven games.